 This is one of the most family-friendly ways to see many scenic viewpoints along the south rim of the Grand Canyon.
 Guided tours and bike rentals are provided by Bright Angel Bicycles located right next to the visitor center at the south entrance.
 You can opt to rent a bike and simply explore several bike-friendly pathways on your own or you can book a tour with a guide.
 These bikes are for paved roads, not downhill trails.

 Guided Bike Tours:

 Hermit Road Tour: 6 mile round trip.
 3.5 hours. $47- $62, ages 2 and up!
 Mostly flat and paved.
-Yaki Road Tour: 7 mile round trip, 3 hours, $42- $52, ages 2 and up!
-Mostly flat and paved. *Tours include helmet, bicycle rental, and 2 way shuttle transportation from the shop if needed.
+Yaki Road Tour: 7-mile round trip, 3 hours, $42- $52, ages 2 and up!
+Mostly flat and paved. *Tours include a helmet, bicycle rental, and 2-way shuttle transportation from the shop if needed.

 Bike Rental Rates for 26” bike size and helmet:

 Children 20-24” bike and helmet: